 Subsidiary: Apache Corporation

 Apache was founded in the United States in 1954 and has operated across different basins of the country throughout its history.
 Since 1992, its corporate headquarters have been in Houston, Texas, the center of the global natural gas and oil industry.
-Today, the company’s U.S. operations and interests are primarily focused in the Permian Basin but also include assets in the Eagle Ford shale and Austin Chalk areas of southeast Texas, the Gulf Coast and the Gulf of Mexico.
+Today, the company’s U.S. operations and interests are primarily in the Permian Basin, with assets in the Eagle Ford shale and Austin Chalk areas of southeast Texas, the Gulf Coast and the Gulf of Mexico.

 Apache also holds an interest in the Eagle Ford shale and Austin Chalk areas of southeast Texas play in Burleson and Brazos Counties.

-Please note that the data on this page is current as of Dec.
-31, 2021.
-For the latest on Apache’s U.S. operations, please see our quarterly updates and disclosures on the Investors page.
+Please note the data on this page is current as of Dec.
+31, 2022.
+For the latest on Apache’s U.S. operations, see the company’s quarterly updates and disclosures on the Investors page.